dustinwhisman/dustinwhisman.com/pages/writing/certified-professional-in-accessibility-core-competencies-certification/disabilities-barriers-assistive-technologies-and-adaptive-strategies.md

 ## Deaf-blindness

-Deaf-blindness includes deafness and blindness, but the people who are affected often have some hearing and sight–it’s rare to be fully deaf _and_ fully blind.
+Deaf-blindness includes deafness and blindness, but the people who are affected often have some hearing and sight—it’s rare to be fully deaf _and_ fully blind.
 Because both vision and hearing are affected, deafblind people rely on touch as the primary method of communication.
 Braille is the most viable method for reading, and sign language is used for conversation by feeling the other person’s hands as they sign.

 The barriers for deafblind people include the barriers for people with visual and auditory disabilities, and the main adaptive strategy is to provide braille for physical objects or digitally via text that screen readers can output to refreshable braille devices.